-- Buddies can use their unique perspective to provide support, hope, and encouragement as you move through your or your loved one’s cancer journey or grief process.
+- Buddies use their unique perspective to provide support, hope and encouragement.

-- Buddies can provide an opportunity for sharing information and for talking through treatment options and other decisions.
+- Buddies provide opportunities for sharing information, talking through treatment options and side effects.

-- Buddies can share their own cancer stories and strategies for coping.
+- Buddies share their cancer stories and coping strategies.

 Cancer Buddies are people who have been through their own cancer experience and are trained to provide support, encouragement, and understanding to others.
 The Maine Buddy Program offers flexibility for both mentors and the people with whom they are matched.

 If you are six months out of active cancer treatment and feel ready to give back, email the Center with the following information:

 - An explanation of why you want to become a cancer mentor – What draws you to this position?